 Expatriates who are bilingual, with experience of working both overseas and in China, are often considered for many top-level management positions.
 If an expatriate can reach a certain level of Mandarin Chinese – spoken and read, then employers tend to pay them more than those without Chinese language skills.

 According to labor law in China, most foreign employers hiring expatriate employees need to make sure that the foreigner has a valid working permit, employment permission document, and lastly a residence permit.
 Please note that the employer is required to apply to the local labour government authority for employment permission for the expatriate before hiring the expatriate employee.
 In order to obtain a residence permit, the expatriate employee should apply in person within 30 days to the local Public Security Bureau after obtaining the employment permission and the working permit.
 It is wise to get professional advice from a tax or legal expert if you are going to be employing expats in China.

 Expatriates with valid work permits can usually open local Chinese bank accounts.

 International Health Insurance Is Critical For Expatriate Employees Working In China

-The local healthcare plan does not provide medical coverage when expatriate employees traveling abroad or go back home.
+The local healthcare plan does not provide medical coverage when expatriate employees travel abroad or go back home.
 In fact, many companies require expatriate employees to work outside of China for a certain period of time.
-Without properly insured, you are putting your company’s financial and employees at risk.
-A plan that will provide excellent medical coverage for the expat employee and his or her family is vital and an international group insurance plan can provide better coverage and premiums for the employer versus having the employee purchase his or her own plan.
-A high quality group plan will also help expat employers retain and attract employees.
+Without being properly insured, you are putting your company’s financial situation and employees at risk.
+A plan that will provide excellent medical coverage for the expat employee and his or her family is vital and an international group insurance plan can provide better coverage and premiums for the employer versus having the employee purchase his or her plan.
+A high-quality group plan will also help expat employers retain and attract employees.

 Get International Health Insurance From Expat Financial